DORA Compliance: Complete Guide to the Digital Operational Resilience Act (2026)

-Everything financial entities need to know about DORA compliance — ICT risk management, incident reporting, digital operational resilience testing, and third-party risk management under Regulation (EU) 2022/2554.
+Everything financial entities need to know about DORA compliance in 2026 — ICT risk management, incident reporting, TLPT, third-party risk, enforcement updates, and how to meet the Register of Information deadline.

 The Digital Operational Resilience Act (DORA) — Regulation (EU) 2022/2554 — is the EU's dedicated framework for ICT risk management in the financial sector.
-It applies from 17 January 2025 and affects virtually every regulated financial entity in the European Union.
+It has applied since 17 January 2025 and affects virtually every regulated financial entity in the European Union.

 What Is DORA?